Allaye/Trakar/README.md

     "email": "ab@email.com",
     "password": "ab@email.com"
     }

     - Response:{
     "id": 1,
     "username": "ab",
     "email": "ab@email.com",
     "is_staff": false
     }
-after creating a new user, you can now login with the email and password you provided to obtain a token on succesful login
+after creating a new user, you can now login with the email and password you provided to obtain a token on succesful login. login using the below endpoint and example request body:

+    - Endpoint: Post: /api/login/
+    - Request body:{
+    "email": "ab@email.com",
+    "password": "ab@email.com"
+    }

+    - Response:{
+    "email": "ab@email.com",
+    "token": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6ImEiLCJlbWFpbCI6ImFAZW1haWwuY29tIiwiZXhwIjoxNjQxMDUyMjI0fQ.unXe-dxoFCEY5l2VGkeRR8ue-Ggr6YxQS2nJUA63VZ4",
+    "is_staff": false
+    }
+On successful login you get the above response object, the most important value there is the token, the token will be use on all protected endpoint in other to gain access to the protected endpoints.

 <!-- ROADMAP
 ## Roadmap